Digital Nomads and Global Health Insurance

 No, Insurance is Not an Unnecessary Expense

-Every digital nomad should buy an appropriate travel and health insurance cover for themselves before taking off to their dream country.
+Every digital nomad should buy an appropriate travel and health insurance to cover for themselves before taking off to their dream country.
 Your short-haul travel insurer will not be of much help here.
 That’s because the policies offered by them are not suitable for the digital nomad lifestyle.
 So make sure you read all the details carefully before signing on the dotted line.

 Just knowing that your insurance company will take care of your baggage and belongings if they get stolen, that you won’t have to bear the financial burden of a canceled flight, or have to afford the medical expenses if illness strikes, make long-term travelers feel at peace and travel worry-free.
 So, go ahead – become a global citizen – live the digital nomad life, but with a global medical safety net.